TotalEnergies

 Key strategic areas

-TotalEnergies key CCS projects in Europe
+TotalEnergies key CCS projects

 Project Northern Lights JV

-Project Northern Endurance Partnership (NEP)
+Project Northern Endurance Partnership

 Project Aramis